rob-coaching/js-dates-fullstack-guide/README.md

 Event.find({ dateStart: strDateFilter })
 ```

+But usually that is not the case.
+Events usually have a start & end TIME as well.

-But in case we also store additionally the TIME of the events in the database, this will unfortunately not work.
+In case we also store the TIME of the events in the database, this simple method above will not work.

 E.g. our event date is stored like that:

 "2023-12-01T16:30:00.000Z"

+Now this date takes place on 16:30 o'clock.

 This is where things get slightly tricky.

-Now this date takes place on 16:30 o'clock.

 Now we cannot simply check if that date equals the day:
 "2023-12-01T00:00:00.000Z"

 That will not work.

-There is no Mongo builin method that we can use to only check just the DAY part.
+There is no Mongo builtin method that we can use to only check just the DAY part.

 But there is a nice workaround.